GrantBenham/gbMod/README.md

 ## Best Practices
 - **Sample Size**: Ensure adequate sample size for moderation analysis (typically N > 100)
 - **Variable Quality**: Use reliable and valid measures for all variables
-- **Assumption Checking**: Always review diagnostic plots and tests
+- **Assumption Checking**: Always review diagnostic plots and tests in the "Assumption Checks" tab
-- **Outlier Handling**: Document any cases removed and justify the decision
+- **Outlier Handling**: Document any cases removed and justify the decision based on both statistical and theoretical considerations
 - **Effect Size**: Consider practical significance in addition to statistical significance
-- **Bootstrapping**: Use bootstrapping for more robust inference, especially with non-normal data
+- **Bootstrapping**: Use bootstrapping for more robust inference, especially with non-normal data (recommended: 5000+ samples)
+- **Heteroscedasticity**: If homoscedasticity is violated, consider using HC standard errors (HC3 recommended for small samples)
+- **Covariates**: Include relevant covariates to control for confounding variables
+- **Bivariate Correlations**: Review bivariate correlations to understand the unadjusted relationship before interpreting moderation effects

 ## Interpretation Guidelines
+- **Bivariate vs. Partial Effects**:
+  - Bivariate correlations show the zero-order relationship without controlling for other variables
+  - Moderation coefficients are partial effects that control for moderator, interaction, and covariates
+  - These will differ; the moderation analysis provides more nuanced information
+  - Use Pearson's r for linear relationships with normal data; Spearman's ρ for rank-based or non-normal data
 - **Interaction Effect**: Focus on the R² change and p-value for the interaction term
 - **Conditional Effects**: Examine how the predictor's effect varies across moderator levels
 - **Johnson-Neyman**: Use to identify specific moderator values where effects become significant
 - **Simple Slopes**: Visualize the nature and direction of interaction effects
 - **Effect Sizes**: Consider both statistical and practical significance of findings
+- **Covariates**: When covariates are included, their effects are controlled in the moderation analysis

 ## Support
 For questions or issues with the application, please refer to the diagnostic information provided within the app or consult Hayes' PROCESS documentation for theoretical guidance on moderation analysis.